Axon: The STICK Software Development Kit

 Core concepts

-This document details the spiking neuron model used in Axon, which implements the STICK computational paradigm.
+This document details the spiking neuron model used in Axon, which implements the STICK computation framework.
 STICK uses temporal coding, precise spike timing, and synaptic diversity for symbolic and deterministic computation.

 Overview